ucgis/GeoConnect/_questions/do-you-have-data.md

 ---
 title: "Do you have the data you need?"
 sub-title: "Here are some questions to think through about your data before you get started mapping."
-parent: "getting started with data"
+parent: "previous page"
-permalink: /do-you-have-data/
+permalink: "do-you-have-data"
 next-steps:
   - label: "Yes, it's a GIS file or online mapping platform"
     type: question